LucaNoah/gfeller-herbs-wf/README.md

 - ElephantSQL was used as database
 - Stripe was used as payment service
 - Amazon Web Services was used to host all media an static files

+## Code Validation
+---
+### HTML Validation
+All code of all rendered HTML pages of the project was validated by the [W3C Markup Validation Service](https://validator.w3.org/).

+The errors that occur there cannot be avoided and do not affect the function of the app.
+They can be considered irrelevant.

+### CSS Validation
+All CSS files of the project have been validated by [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).

+No errors raised.

+### JavaScript Validation
+All JavaScript files of the project have been validated by [JShint JavaScript Validation Service](https://jshint.com/).

+The warnings that occur there cannot be avoided and do not affect the function of the app.
+They can be considered irrelevant.

+### Python Validation
+All Python files of the project were formatted by [Black Code Formatter](https://black.vercel.app/).
+(PEP8 Standard)

+Max line lenght 80 instead of 79 (PEP8).